schemapress/Schema/readme.txt

 4. Google Structured Data Testing Tool.

 == Changelog ==

+= 1.5.9.2 =
+* Removed the Disable SiteLinks Search Box feature, not needed in the plugin.
+* Removed the Content tab within the plugin settings page.
+* Enhanced the plugin settings page, rearranged settings in a simpler way.

+= 1.5.9.1 =
+* Fixed a warning notice when saving drafts in editor, editing posts was not possible.

 = 1.5.9 =
 * Fixed query conflicts on category pages by creating a secondary loop.